Should you accept late student work?

 They got one per grading period, and they could use them for any small assignment they missed.
 This allowed them to turn in the assignment a day late with no questions asked.
 If they didn’t use them, I gave them a few bonus points or a small prize at the end of the grading period.
 Even high schoolers like picking things from the prize bin, even if it is a little pin, sticker, or one of those cute pencils that I knew would wreck my pencil sharpener!

 So what happened with late student work?

 The work students turn in was rarely late.

 Not only that, but it was much higher quality.
 They took time work work on it.
 They weren’t rushing to copy it from another student in the hallway before class.
 In turn, the assessment scores went up, because they were actually understanding it.

 One more option for dealing with late student work

-Another option for accepting late work is simply to accept all formative assessments (homework, worksheets, etc.) until the unit evaluation.
+Another option for accepting late student work is simply to accept all formative assessments (homework, worksheets, etc.) until the unit evaluation.
 Obviously, students have to know the material before the test, so doing a bunch of work all at once just before the end of the grading period isn’t effective.
-If you want to accept late work but don’t want to be slammed with a lot of work during the week grades are due, this is a possibility.
+If you want to accept late student work but don’t want to be slammed with a lot of work during the week grades are due, this is a possibility.

-There are a lot of different options for dealing with late work.
+There are a lot of different options for dealing with late student work.
 Of course, if your school has a policy, how you approach it will have to be in line with that.
 If you have a little flexibility, perhaps you can discuss it with your teammates or your department and come up with something that works for you.
 No matter what you decide, it’s usually necessary to experiment and find what works best for you.